matrixneo99/docs/v2/web.md

 - **updateInterval**
   - Global interval in which all apps are updated.
 Exceptions are the apps that were manually overwritten (see MyApps).
 - **scrollSpeed**
   - The speed at which the text is scrolled in milliseconds.
 (The lower the faster, default: 65)
+### Automatic Brightness
 - **autoBrightness**
   - Activates the automatic brightness control.
 (Only with LDR connected)
+### Connections
 - **cloudActive**
   - Enables the cloudconnection
+- **FritzCaller**
+  - Enables the Fritz!Box Call monitor, and displays incoming calls

+?> You can also add your Fritz!Box phone book, by export it and [convert the xml to json](http://www.utilities-online.info/xmltojson/).
+Save it as "fritzbox.json" in the config folder.
+AWTRIX will show the caller names after restart.

 - **webServerPort**
   - Port the Websever listens to
+- **FritzBoxIP**
+  - IP adress of your Fritzbox (needed for FritzCaller)
+### MQTT
 - **MQTTclient**
   - Connects AWTRIX to an existing MQTT Broker
 ## **MyApps**
 The administration of all your apps takes place here.
 Here you can disable, configure or delete your apps